nokia/SReXperts/docs/nos/index.md

 Of course, progress doesn't stop, and Network Operating Systems need to evolve further to include programmability solutions both on the device for rapid, human-free operational activities, and remotely to open the network management ecosystem up for operators.

-Nokia has two modern, model-driven, programmable Network Operating Systems in the IP portfolio: [SR OS](https://www.nokia.com/ip-networks/service-router-operating-system-nos/) focused on the core infrastructure of network operators, and [SR Linux](https://www.nokia.com/ip-networks/service-router-linux-NOS/) focused on the data-center.
+Nokia has two modern, model-driven, programmable Network Operating Systems in the IP portfolio: [SR OS](https://www.nokia.com/ip-networks/service-router-operating-system-nos/) focused on the core infrastructure of network operators, and [SR Linux](https://www.nokia.com/ip-networks/service-router-linux-NOS/) focused on the data-center and lean-core applications.

-In this event you have the opportunity to undertake challenges on both Network Operating Systems with a focus on model-driven automation and programmability.
+In this event you have the opportunity to undertake challenges on both Network Operating Systems with a focus on model-driven monitoring, troubleshooting, visibility, automation and programmability.

 ## Tackling the activities